vittorioexp/estatepro-spring-boot-graphql-project/README.md

 =====

 This repository is an example application for the [DGS Framework](https://netflix.github.io/dgs).
-The example is a standalone GraphQL server in Java with a PostgresQL database.
+The example is a standalone GraphQL server in Java that interacts with a PostgreSQL database via Spring Data JPA.

 It shows the following features:
 * Datafetchers